jessestuart/gatsby-source-s3-image/README.md

 These fields are properties of the "wrapper" node, `S3ImageAsset`.
-This type composes the `ImageSharp` node, the `File` node representing the cached image on disk (fetched via the `RemoteFileNode` API), and lastly the extracted EXIF data.
+This type composes the `ImageSharp` node, the `File` node representing the cached image on disk (fetched via the `RemoteFileNode` API), and lastly the extracted Exif data.
 As a result, you can easily retrieve both a set of images as well as any subset of their associated metadata in a single request — or just the metadata by itself, if that's all you need.
 For example: